 As we start working with these clients, many of them realize that they might actually want help figuring out how to get some support so they can continue parenting.
 Sometimes it’s enough just to show their family members how desperate they are feeling by letting them know they’ve scheduled a meeting with an adoption counselor.
 Other times they need us to meet with them so they can figure out how explain to others that they’re at the end of their rope and need help.

 After all, parenting is hard, especially without support from family members or friends.
 In a moment of crisis, adoption might seem like the only way to go.
-We at Adoptions Together are more than happy to talk to you about whether it’s the right option for you, and you may find in working with us that what you actually need is help exploring resources.
+Adoptions Together counselors are happy to talk to you about whether adoption is right for you, and you may find in working with us that what you actually need is help exploring resources.
 Making an adoption plan when your baby is older is much more difficult than placing them as a newborn (and infant placement is hard enough already!).
 Not only have you already been nurturing your baby for weeks or months, but your family members also know and love the baby, and often the birth father does, too.
 If you decide in the end that adoption is just too difficult, that’s okay.

 And if adoption is ultimately what you want, then of course we will help guide you through that process.
 We trust all women to know what’s best for them and clients whose babies are a little bit older are no exception.
 We also understand how difficult it is to realize that the path you chose isn’t working for you, and we take that very seriously.